sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 The need to have a proper roadmap on the capability and products that are being used also reflects in the relationship that that team has with the vendor.
-For strategically important products, an organization might even want to participate in that vendor's Customer Advisory Board (CAB) or equivalent programmes.
+For strategically important products, an organization might even want to participate in that vendor's Customer Advisory Board (CAB) or equivalent programs.
 The team should have the time and resources to collaborate with that vendor to build a partnership, participate in the conferences and other events, as that provides input to the team on the progress and future of that product.
 Those insights are